All Episodes

 I'm the guy that cares about women.

-Women are my base, and he's going to try to make a case for this for the Augusta National membership.
+And he's trying to make a case for this for the Augusta National membership.

 He couldn't be further away from relating to most women.